mdcpp/mdoj/judger/dev.md

+This document contain two parts, first part is for developer who want to use this project(Developer), second part is for those who want to contribute to this project.

+# Developer

+## Features

+To understand this project, you need to know following features:

+1. http basic auth
+2. judging
+    - abstracting for language
+    - abstracting for platform
+3. health check

+And then, just follow the setup and communicate with judger with grpc(see `proto/plugin.proto`).

+# Contributor

-In this document, we will give brief description about some technical detail for those who want to integrate this project to other system.
+In this chapter, we will give brief description about some technical detail for those who want to integrate this project to other system.

 ## Outline